 Berries and cream for topping

-Now when you batter is ready, and the waffle iron is heated, it’s time to make these crispy and delicious waffles.
+- Now when your batter is ready, and the waffle iron is heated, it’s time to make these crispy and delicious waffles.
 Scoop batter into each grid of the waffle iron and cook until you get your desired crispiness.

-Transfer the cooked waffle to the cooling rack in the heated oven.
-Ensure all the waffle are placed in a single layer; it will prevent the steam from trapping between layers and offers you an even crispness.
+- Transfer the cooked waffle to the cooling rack in the heated oven.
+Ensure all the waffles are placed in a single layer; it will prevent the steam from trapping between layers and offers you an even crispness.
 Repeat the same process with the remaining batter and cook more waffles.